 • Porup, J, K. Raub, C. Soriano & R. Reid.
 Lonely Planet Guide to Colombia.
-2018.
+Latest edition.
 A good introduction to Colombia life, culture and just getting around the country.
-A little time with this or a similar travel book (see four others below) should provide a richer travel experience for almost anyone.
-Also see: Colombia Handbook; Rough Guide; Bradt Guide; Michelin Green Guide Colombia; and others.
-Colombia Handbook has the latest edition out August 2015; Bradt is current to November 2015; the highly rated Michelin guide is current to April 2011.
+A little time with this or a similar travel book should provide a richer travel experience for almost anyone, such as the latest editions of: Colombia Handbook; Rough Guide; Bradt Guide; Michelin Green Guide Colombia (highly rated).